 Having been an Army wife for nearly two decades now, I often lose sleep over military families.
 I have seen people with PTSD.
 I have seen them grapple with the newly coined Secondary PTSD.
 I am struck by the host of familial problems that come with repeat combat deployments in a climate of an OpTempo that is insane and inhumane.

-Statistically, we can probably make a case that 90-95 percent of these military family members will never commit suicide.
+Statistically, we can probably make a case that 90-95% of these military family members will never commit suicide.
 But they are the walking dead.

-Jacey Eckhart wrote this week downplaying the threatened “storm” of military family suicides.
-I think she-- and many others-- are missing something important.
+Jacey Eckhart wrote about downplaying the threatened “storm” of military family suicides.
+I think she -- and many others -- are missing something important.
 Because a funny thing happens in prolonged stress and trauma called disassociation.

 If you have lived on any Army installation in the past eleven years you have learned to notice the very real look of disassociation.
 It’s in the glazed over eyes.
 The apathy.
 The zombie-like “left-right-left when you’re going through hell just keep going left-right-left” drudging along year after year.